 - How did I convince her parents

 - Wedding tradition

 - What we plan to do in future

 - I also wanted to add some charts and humor to the card.

 The goal was to see a genuine smile on the reader’s face, which we managed to pull off, and when I posted it on social media, I was blown away by the comments, of which 90% declared it to be the most creative card they had ever seen, with it receiving the highest number of likes and maximum engagement on Facebook of all my updates.

-They’re more persuasive—in a study, 67% of the audience was persuaded by a verbal presentation accompanied by visuals whereas only 50% of the audience was persuaded by a verbal presentation without visuals.
+They’re more persuasive—in a study, 67% of the audience was persuaded by a verbal presentation accompanied by visuals, whereas an oral presentation persuaded only 50% of the audience without visuals.
 And they’re memorable—people remember 10% of what they hear, 20% of what they read, but 80% of what they see and do.

 Pro-Tip: With Professional training in Design and Multimedia, you can now launch a lucrative career in design.
 Learn how to leverage the power of visual communication, craft breathtaking designs to help organizations tell their story, and do your bit to power the knowledge revolution!